Entanglement cost for infinite-dimensional physical systems: Introduction: the asymptotic continuity catastrophe

 In this work, we prove that the entanglement cost of infinite-dimensional states $\rho_{AB}$ is given by the same formula~\eqref{HHT} as in the finite-dimensional case, provided that the quantum entropy of the reduced state of $\rho_{AB}$ on either $A$ or $B$ is finite.
 For the direct part, we construct an entanglement dilution protocol that works for both finite- and infinite-dimensional systems and achieves a rate as close to the regularized entanglement of formation as desired.
 To prove that this protocol works as intended, we develop a technique for approximating multiple copies of infinite-dimensional mixed states, which goes beyond a mere application of typicality.
 The protocol uses one-way LOCC as in the finite-dimensional case, and remarkably, even if $\rho_{AB}$ is infinite-dimensional, it is implementable with only \textit{finitely many} bits of one-way classical communication.

-To demonstrate the optimality of this protocol (converse part), we prove that not even using separable operations (SEP) one can achieve a lower rate.
+To demonstrate the optimality of this protocol (converse part), we prove that even with the use of separable operations (SEP) one cannot achieve a lower entanglement dilution rate.
 To circumvent the obstacles arising from infinite dimensionality, we show a generalized result on the monotonicity of the entanglement of formation under infinite-dimensional SEP operations, progressing beyond the existing monotonicity results~\cite{PhysRevLett.83.1455,PhysRevLett.84.4781,Vidal2000,Gheorghiu2008}.
-Then, instead of the conventional asymptotic continuity, which is applicable only to finite-dimensional states~\cite{Nielsen2000, tightuniform, Mark2020}, we develop an alternative argument based on the one-sided continuity bound on the entanglement of formation of infinite-dimensional states recently introduced by Shirokov in Ref.~\cite{Shirokov2022}.
+Then, to circumvent the asymptotic continuity catastrophe, we develop an alternative argument based on the semi-continuity bound on the entanglement of formation of infinite-dimensional states recently introduced by Ref.~\cite{Shirokov2022}, rather than the conventional asymptotic continuity in Refs.~\cite{Nielsen2000, tightuniform, Mark2020}, which is applicable only to finite-dimensional states, or the continuity relation in Ref.~\cite{Shirokov-sq}, which instead applies only to two energy-constrained states.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:notation} we introduce our terminology and establish some notation.
 In Sec.~\ref{sec:main_results} we present our main results.
-There, we construct the asymptotically optimal one-way LOCC protocol for entanglement dilution to infinite-dimensional states; we also prove the converse part, establishing that not even SEP operations can do better.
-We conclude by summarizing our results and describing some open problems in Sec.~\ref{sec:conclusion}.
+To prove them, in Sec.~\ref{sec:achievability} we construct the asymptotically optimal one-way LOCC protocol for entanglement dilution to infinite-dimensional states, and in Sec.~\ref{sec:converse} we establish the converse statement, demonstrating that not even SEP operations can do better.
+We conclude by summarizing our findings and describing some open problems in Sec.~\ref{sec:conclusion}.